-2.2 Converting data to rankings
+2.2 | Converting data to rankings

 To analyze the data using the Plackett-Luce model (Luce, 1959; Plackett, 1975), the data were transformed from numerical BLSD measurements to a ranking format.
 Five different metrics for BLSD evaluation were used in the original trial data (Table 3).
 The scores for these metrics were used to rank the genotypes within each trial, where the order of the ranking depended on the metric used in a trial.
 For instance, in evaluations where the youngest leaf spotted (YLS) was reported, genotypes with the highest values were ranked first.
 Conversely, for rating scales such as disease infection index (DII), representing the diseased surface per plant, genotypes with the lowest values were ranked first.
-If multiple measurements were made in the same evaluation, we selected the metric for which the most data were available and which resulted in a more homogeneous aggregated dataset (i.e., higher possible number of rankings are derived from the underlying variable YLS, 3 from disease development time (DDT), 41 from DII, 24 from the number of standing leaves (NSL), and 9 from the number of functional leaves (NFL).
+If multiple measurements were made in the same evaluation, we selected the metric for which the most data were available and which resulted in a more homogeneous aggregated dataset (i.e., higher possible number of rankings are derived from the same metric).
+In the final aggregated dataset, 33 of the rankings were derived from the underlying variable YLS, 3 from disease development time (DDT), 41 from DII, 24 from the number of standing leaves (NSL), and 9 from the number of functional leaves (NFL).